 - ◆ Strategic shareholdings (Principle 1-4) - 1.
-Standard of and Approach to Classification of Shares for Investment
+Standard of and Approach to Classification of Shares for Investment the Group classifies such investments as strategic shareholdings.
+Investments made for other purposes are classified as pure investments.

 If the purpose of investment is: